Garrison receives new CSM

-FORT CARSON, Colo. — Incoming Command Sgt.
+FORT CARSON, Colo. — U.S. Army Garrison Fort Carson hailed Command Sgt.
 Maj.
-Jason R. Mortensen pledges his commitment to the Mountain Post family and local community during a change of responsibility ceremony May 25, 2023, at Founders Plaza.
-(Photo by Devin Fisher)
+Jason R. Mortensen as its new senior enlisted leader during a change of responsibility ceremony May 25, 2023, at Founders Plaza.

+Outgoing Command Sgt.
+Maj.
+Marcus W. Brister II relinquished responsibility as he passed the garrison organizational colors to Col. Sean M. Brown, garrison commander, who, in turn, handed the colors to Mortensen entrusting him with the health, welfare and readiness of Soldiers and Families who make up U.S. Army Garrison Fort Carson.

+“No stranger to the Fort Carson community, I trust Command Sergeant Major Mortensen will pick up where Command Sergeant Major Brister left off and continue the legacy of enabling readiness and dedicated support to our Soldiers and their Families,” Brown said.

 |Date Taken: